Last Updated on June 3, 2023 by Ellen

-Campeche is a Mexican city where planners did almost everything right in the old tourist section of town.
+Campeche is a Mexican city where planners did almost everything right in the old section of town, which now serves as a major tourism draw.
 We liked virtually everything we saw.

 Campeche was walled off to keep pirates out in colonial times, and everything inside those walls had facelifts and repairs beginning in the 1990s.
 The work lasted well into the 2000s.
 A local man told us refurbishment plans began back in the 1980s.
 I don’t know who exactly was responsible for this wonderful vision, but the planners from the 1980s seem to have been true civic leaders.

 Calle 59 is a street closed to cars and restaurants that has tables and chairs outside in the road.
 It’s popular with tourists and locals.